6 Types of Cell Tower Leases

-Steel in the Air has served over 3,000 clients and reviewed over 8,000 wireless leases.
-Since the wireless telecom industry is a fairly new market, we find that many of our clients are less than sufficiently informed about industry dynamics, their rights as property owners or the fact that there are several types of wireless leases.
+Steel in the Air has served over 4,000 clients and reviewed over 13,000 wireless leases.
+Since the wireless telecom industry rarely publicizes information on their cell site leases, we find that many of our clients are less than sufficiently informed about industry dynamics, their rights as property owners, or the fact that there are several types of wireless leases.
 In an effort to be a valuable public resource, we wrote this page to bring some light to the different types of leases.

 Rather than a modification or amendment to an existing ground lease, an Additional Ground Space Lease is a new lease (almost always) with a different party than the Lessee of the original ground lease.
 This type of agreement is most often with a carrier that needs initial or additional space at the site.
 For example, say you are already party to a ground lease with Crown Castle that includes the 10’x10’ lease area for the tower and just enough lease area that is sufficient for AT&T’s equipment.
 If an additional carrier (Clearwire/Sprint in the below example) would like to utilize the same tower, they would need to lease additional ground space, since there currently isn’t available room in the ground lease area to add their equipment.
 In this case Clearwire/Sprint will then contact you, the property owner, to negotiate a new separate ground space lease, as a result of which, you will receive additional rent.
 Please see the below site plan showing the 7’x7’ Additional Ground Space lease area that is being proposed by Clearwire/Sprint (noted with a red dot and shaded in this example).